This website uses cookies

 5. Dynamic vs. Static Content

-The static content is hard coded in the website’s HTML, JS, CSS, and images.
+Static content is hard coded in the website’s HTML, JS, CSS, and images.
 These assets do not change for different user inputs, and the server delivers the same content to every visitor.
-This is the fastest way to deliver the content as it does not consume much server resources, and the server response time increases.
+This is the fastest way to deliver the content as it does not consume many server resources and the server response time increases.

 6. Use Updated Server Stack

-The stack of the server has a serious impact on the server response time.
-The stack generally comprises a combination of servers and cache that come together to provide processing power to the server.
+Your server’s stack has a serious impact on the server response time.
+The stack generally comprises a combination of servers and cache that come together to provide processing power.
 Popular stack components include Apache, NGINX, and MySQL/MariaDB.

 WordPress on PHP Performance Benchmarks & Upgrade Guide